eukarpov/gnu-toolchain-windows-arm64/README.md

-# Linux-Hosted GNU Cross-Toolchain for Windows Arm64 (MinGW/Cygwin)
+# Linux/macOS-Hosted GNU Cross-Toolchain for Windows Arm64 (MinGW/Cygwin)

 [![Prerelease Test](https://github.com/eukarpov/gnu-toolchain-windows-arm64/actions/workflows/prerelease-test.yml/badge.svg)](https://github.com/eukarpov/gnu-toolchain-windows-arm64/actions/workflows/prerelease-test.yml) [![Daily Rebase](https://github.com/eukarpov/gnu-toolchain-windows-arm64/actions/workflows/rebase.yml/badge.svg)](https://github.com/eukarpov/gnu-toolchain-windows-arm64/actions/workflows/rebase.yml)

-GNU Cross-Toolchain for Windows Arm64 with MinGW (`aarch64-w64-mingw32`) and Cygwin (`aarch64-pc-cygwin`) targets on Linux hosts (`x86_64-pc-linux-gnu` or `aarch64-pc-linux-gnu`).
+GNU Cross-Toolchain for Windows Arm64 with MinGW (`aarch64-w64-mingw32`) and Cygwin (`aarch64-pc-cygwin`) targets on Linux/macOS hosts (`x86_64-pc-linux-gnu`, `aarch64-pc-linux-gnu`
+or `arm64-apple-darwin*`).
 It is a **work in progress**, with ongoing efforts to upstream the necessary changes to the corresponding repositories.
-The resulting toolchain produces binaries that can be executed on Windows on Arm64 and are built on Linux.
+The resulting toolchain produces binaries that can be executed on Windows on Arm64 and are built on Linux/macOS.
 The scripts are actively tested on the default Ubuntu 22.04 GitHub Actions runners and Ubuntu 22.04 in WSL.

 # Known Issues